 How long should you cook corned beef in the slow cooker?

-If you’re going to be adding the vegetables I’d start checking the corned beef after about 5 hours on low.
+If you’re going to be adding vegetables I’d start checking the corned beef after about 5 hours on low.
 But slow cookers are vastly different in how hot they get, so your timing may vary.
 You want the corn beef to be fork tender when you take it out of the slow cooker.

 What vegetables do I cook with the Corned Beef?